MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/install-viva-sales-as-an-integrated-app.md

 ## User-deployed app installation

-End users can install the Outlook add-in and Teams app from within Microsoft AppSource in Outlook or Teams respectively, as long as they are not explicitly blocked by the administrator.
+End users can install the Outlook add-in and Teams app from within Microsoft AppSource in Outlook or Teams respectively, as long as they aren't explicitly blocked by the administrator.

-If the Outlook add-in is installed by end users, it is considered user-deployed instead of admin-deployed and will not have full feature support.
-User-deployed apps do not support Viva Sales banner notifications that appear within the top of new or reply emails and also will not automatically add Viva Sales to meeting invites.
+If end users install the Outlook add-in, it's considered user-deployed instead of admin-deployed and will not have full feature support.
+User-deployed apps don't support Viva Sales banner notifications that appear within the top of new or reply emails.
+Also, the Viva Sales is not added automatically to meeting invites.
 However, sellers can manually add Viva Sales to the meeting to get meeting summaries.